 - FISHING: Alaska is world renowned for its top notch fishing.
 Whether you head out to a luxury fishing lodge, join the anglers on the Kenai casting for salmon, or take a halibut charter out on the open ocean, there’s a perfect adventure here for just about any fisherwoman (or fisherman!).

 - WILDLIFE VIEWING: Alaska’s wildlife is everywhere.
 Want to see bears, moose, bald eagle, whales, caribou and more?
 Some of the best places to view wildlife include Denali National Park, Brook’s Falls, and Kenai Fjords National Park.
 Not quite that adventurous?
 You can also visit the Alaska Wildlife Conservation Center: you can view wild Alaskan animals that have been rescued and brought here, and it’s conveniently located just south of Anchorage.
+There are lots of tours that you can take from Anchorage, including this Portage Glacier and Wildlife Full-Day Tour.

 - ROAD TRIPPING: Even though the road system in Alaska is extremely limited the road trip options are bountiful.
 Get in the car and just drive- sometimes this will lead you to some of the state’s most beautiful places.